 - Off campus excursions include Rochester attractions, historical and cultural sites.

-Because these classes are small and limited, all students new to the U.S. and not participating in the ESOL program, may be automatically registered in one of the sections in the Fall or Spring semester.
-If you prefer not to take this class you can drop this course by submitting this online form.
+- Because these classes are small and limited, all students new to the U.S. and not participating in the EAPP program, are expected to register for this course in the Fall or Spring semester of the first year.
+If you prefer not to take this class request an exemption through this online form.